The Last Gameboard raises $4M to ship its digital tabletop gaming platform – TechCrunch

 It would also be something that the many gaming shops and playing venues might want to have a couple of on hand.
 Testing out a game in-store and then buying a few to stock, or convincing consumers to do the same, could be a great sales tactic for all involved.

-In addition to providing a unique and superior digital version of a game, the device can connect with others to trade moves, send game invites, and all that sort of thing.
+In addition to providing a unique and superior digital version of a game, the device can connect with others to trade moves, send game invites and all that sort of thing.
 The whole OS, Mehta said, “is alive and real.
 If we didn’t own it and create it, this wouldn’t work.”
 This is more than a skin on top of Android with a built-in store, but there’s enough shared that Android-based ports will be able to be brought over with little fuss.

 Head of content Lee Allentuck suggested that the last couple years (including the pandemic) have started to change game developers’ and publishers’ minds about the readiness of the industry for what’s next.
 “They see the digital crossover is going to happen — people are playing online board games now.
 If you can be part of that new trend at the very beginning, it gives you a big opportunity,” he said.

-The round was led by TheVentureCity, with participation from SOSV, Riot Games, Conscience VC, Corner3 VC, and others.
-While the company didn’t go through HAX, SOSV’s involvement has that HAX-y air, and partner Garrett Winther gives a glowing recommendation of its approach: “They are the first to effectively tie collaborative physical and digital gameplay together while not losing the community, storytelling or competitive foundations that we all look for in gaming.”
+The round was led by TheVentureCity, with participation from SOSV, Riot Games, Conscience VC, Corner3 VC and others.
+While the company didn’t go to HAX’s Shenzhen program as planned, they are still HAX-affiliated.
+SOSV partner Garrett Winther gave a glowing recommendation of its approach: “They are the first to effectively tie collaborative physical and digital gameplay together while not losing the community, storytelling or competitive foundations that we all look for in gaming.”

 Mehta noted that the pandemic nearly cooked the company by derailing their funding, which was originally supposed to come through around this time last year when everything went pear-shaped.
 “We had our functioning prototype, we had filed for a patent, we got the traction, we were gonna raise, everything was great… and then COVID hit,” she recalled.
 “But we got a lot of time to do R&D, which was actually kind of a blessing.
 Our team was super small so we didn’t have to lay anyone off — we just went into survival mode for like six months and optimized, developed the platform.
 2020 was rough for everyone, but we were able to focus on the core product.”